College is expensive, and the cost keeps going up.

-It’s not just the sticker price of college that’s high.
+It’s not just the sticker price of tuition, fees, and room and board.
 The materials most students need to succeed in class, such as textbooks, also tend to be pricey.
-And the cost is going up, often rapidly.
-The Bureau of Labor Statistics Consumer Price Index reveals that the price of textbooks went up by 135% between the end of 2001 and the start of 2020.
+The Bureau of Labor Statistics Consumer Price Index found that the price of textbooks went up by 135% between the start of 2011 and the start of 2021.

 If the start of a new semester finds you scrambling to afford all the books on your course syllabi, there are ways to save money without skipping out on buying the book entirely.

 How to Save Money on Textbooks

 How much you can save on textbooks depends in large part on your major and the type of books you need for class.
 Plenty of courses ask you to buy books that aren’t technically “textbooks.”

 If you’re taking a course in a STEM subject, it’s a different story, as you will most likely need to buy the most up-to-date version of the textbook.
 According to Vox, producing a STEM textbook is often labor-intensive, and that is usually reflected in the price.

 Depending on the subject, you might need to get somewhat creative when it comes to reducing your books’ cost.
 Several strategies can help.